tbarker/5X-Crypto-Security-Guide/README.md

 Have two trustworthy independent friends.
 They will each hold one of your steel backup plates.

-They should know the circumstances under which they should hand them over, eg. to you in person, not distressed nor intoxicated, or to your heirs if you are dead, or your attorney if you are incapable.
+They should know the circumstances under which they should hand them over, e.g., to you in person, not distressed nor intoxicated, or to your heirs if you are dead, or your trustee if you are incapable.
 They do not need to be technical at all.

 They should **not know** your **Static** passphrase nor who the other one is.
 Choose people from different spheres of your life, perhaps even living in different countries.
 They should not be your lawyer or the person who has your Power of Attorney.